 Women may react differently than men to some drugs.
 Ask your doctor about the drugs he or she suggests: is there information about how they might be different for women?
 More men than women take part in research on new drugs, so we don’t know all the reasons why women may respond differently.

 While ART is the best option to control HIV, some people use complementary or alternative therapies.
 Complementary (used alongside drug options) or alternative (instead of drug options) therapies come in different forms.
-They include:
+No complementary or alternative therapies can cure HIV, so if someone says they will, they’re probably just out for your money!
+Different kinds of complentary and alternative therapies include: